Therapy for Filipinos & Asian-Americans

 I moved here from the Philippines.
 I know firsthand what it's like to figure out how to relate in a new culture, how to assimilate without losing yourself, and how to hold onto the essence of being Filipino while building a life that's fully yours.

-As a Filipino therapist in New York City, I'm here to understand how you grew up, the values instilled in you, and how those experiences may be shaping your mental health today — without asking you to leave your culture at the door.
+As a Filipino therapist in New York City, I'm here to understand how you grew up, the values instilled in you, and how those experiences are shaping your relationships & mental health today — without asking you to leave your culture at the door.

-Cultural expectations and the pressure to perform, achieve, or sacrifice
+Cultural expectations and the pressure to perform, achieve, sacrifice, or stay silent

-Life transitions — immigration, identity shifts, new chapters
+Life transitions — immigration, identity shifts, new chapters, new relationships

-Disconnection from yourself and who you are outside your roles
+Disconnection from yourself and who you are outside of your roles and responsibilities

 Interracial relationships and navigating cultural differences with a partner

-Finding your own values while honoring where you came from
+Finding your own values while still honoring where you came from